As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.

 You may even spot camels moving along the ancient caravan route that once passed through these grounds.

 While there, keep an eye out for fossils!
-These are historic evidence of when the eastern part of the Arabian Peninsula was a shallow tropical sea during the Jurassic period (150 million years ago).
+These are historical evidence of when the eastern part of the Arabian Peninsula was a shallow tropical sea during the Jurassic period (150 million years ago).

-Some Additional, Essential Information You Should Know Before Going To Saudi Arabia.
+Some Additional, Essential Information You Should Know Before Going To Saudi Arabia

-It Is Very Conservative
+It’s Very Conservative

 Unlike many other modern cities in the Middle East, Riyadh is very conservative – even when compared to other cities in the Kingdom like Jeddah and Dammam.